chainer/chainer/docs/source/reference/static_graph.rst

 such statically-allocated intermediate results could get overwritten, which would result in the wrong values being used during the backward pass.

+Recall that starting from the second iteration, a static chain will automatically switch from define-by-run to using a static schedule, if possible.
+It does this using the schedules that were created from the define-by-run code during the first iteration.
+These can be considered "cached" schedules, and there will be one cached schedule for each time the define-by-run code was executed for a particular combination of input variable type signatures.

-Starting from the second iteration, Chainer will automatically switch to a static schedule instead, if possible.
-However, it might still sometimes need to use define-by-run if it runs out of available cached schedules, or if the input array sizes or types change.
-For example, if a static chain is called 4 times during the first iteration and 7 times during the second iteration, then only the first 4 calls of the chain during the second iteration will use static schedules and the remaining 3 calls will use define-by-run.
+Note that in some cases, even after the first iteration, it may not be possible to use a static schedule and the define-by-run code will need to be called again.
+This can happen for example if the input variable types to a static chain change.
+It can also happen if a static chain is called more times in a single iteration than the number of cached schedules that are available.
+For example, if a static chain is called 4 times during the first iteration and 7 times during the second iteration (such as in an RNN time slice that is unrolled a variable number of times each iteration), then only the first 4 calls of the chain during the second iteration will use static schedules and the remaining 3 calls will use define-by-run.
 Now, 7 cached static schedules will be avaialable and so define-by-run will only be used again if the chain is called more than 7 times during the same iteration.
-Likewise, if the mini-batch size changes at any point, the define-by-run code will need to be executed again if there are no available cached schedules.
+Similarly, if the mini-batch size changes at any point, the define-by-run code will need to be executed again if there are no available cached schedules.

-Note that it is therefore necessary that a static chain somehow be informed when each iteration has completed.
+Note that since a distinct static schedule must be used for each call of a static chain during the same iteration, it is therefore necessary that a static chain somehow be informed when each iteration has completed so that it will know when it is safe to start reusing cached schedules again.
 When training mode is active, we currently use the first call of ``backward()`` on the computation graph that includes the static chain to signal to the static chain that the forward pass has completed.
 The user may also manually inform the chain that